lbnl-science-it/scienceit-docs/docs/kubernetes/access-and-login.md

 ## 2. Install kubectl

-`kubectl` is the command line tool used to talk to a Kubernetes cluster.
+`kubectl` is the command-line tool used to talk to a Kubernetes cluster.
 Follow the official instructions for your operating system:

 - [Install kubectl on macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)
 - [Install kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)